Tips to relieve the problem of swollen feet & legs

 Don’t get too hot

 You are more likely to suffer with puffy ankles and feet on a hot day.
 That's because your blood vessels dilate allowing more blood to go to the surface of your skin in order to cool down.
 A consequence of this is that you're more likely to get swollen feet.
 Stay out of the heat if you can, use a fan in the home, take a cool shower or put your feet in a bowl of cool water.
-If you’re out and about, wear open toe sandals or lightweight, fabric extra wide shoes for swollen feet so that you don’t restrict your circulation.
+If you’re out and about, wear open toe sandals or lightweight fabric shoes so that you don’t restrict your circulation.
 If your ankles and legs are very swollen, Cosyfeet’s Extra Roomy Cotton-rich Softhold® Socks will not only keep your feet cool, but they are specially designed to fit swelling and won’t pinch or dig in.